Lesterpaintstheworld/terminal-velocity/research/UBC_System_Research.md

 - Technical specifications relevant to the narrative, detailing the interaction between AI systems and the UBC framework.
 - Implications for character arcs, emphasizing the impact of AI autonomy on societal structures and character interactions.
 - Ethical considerations surrounding UBC deployment and its impact on job markets.
+- **UBC's Reshaping of Economic Systems**: UBC can significantly alter traditional economic models by providing a safety net for individuals, allowing for greater risk-taking and innovation.
+- **Character Arcs Reflecting Societal Changes**: The evolution of characters like Isabella and Marcus can mirror the broader societal shifts brought about by AI integration.
+- **Ethical Dilemmas**: The interactions between characters often present ethical questions regarding AI's role in decision-making and its impact on human lives.

 ## Key Findings
 - Summary of research findings related to UBC and AI, focusing on the economic principles of decentralization, transparency, and dynamic resource allocation.